hankh95/nusy-product-team/docs-arch-redux-3/arch-vision-merged-plan.md

     - Domain knowledge and artifacts.
     - Self-improvement knowledge and artifacts.

-Work continuously flows through a combined Kanban, with PM + Ethicist resolving priorities based on:
+Work continuously flows through a combined Kanban, with PM + Ethicist resolving priorities **within global weights and constraints set by the human Captain (Hank)**, based on:

 - Customer/domain value.
 - Unblock impact.